nocturnaltortoise/Haskell-Solitaire/README.md

 # README #

+The main logic code (EightOff, EightOffPlayer) files are mine, EOIO and MeanStats provided by Phil Green.

 ### What is this repository for? ###

 * This Haskell module provides several useful functions for playing or implementing a full game of Eight Off Solitaire in Haskell.